 For comparison, LADWP conducted studies in 2011 and 2020 utilizing global climate models to evaluate the effect of climate change on the Sierra Nevada (LADWP, 2020).
 The studies were conducted to forecast the effects of climate change on the LADWP water supply reliability.
 The studies aggregated the results of 16 models in 2011 and 20 models in the 2020 study for the greenhouse gas emission scenario RCP 8.5.
 This scenario essentially assumes no concerted effort to reduce emissions will be implemented.
 By 2045, LADWP's modelling study estimated an approximately 3°F temperature increase and essentially no change in precipitation (the mean change from the 20 model results was just above zero).
 LADWP's predicted temperature and precipitation changes are comparable to DWR climate change factors.
 LADWP also predicted that runoff will decline 0.165% annually or about 7,770 AFY by 2045.
-LADWP (2020) projected that over the next 25 years, average deliveries from the Los Angeles Aqueduct (LA Aqueduct) to the City would decline from the 1985-2014 median of 192,000 acre-feet per year to 184,200 acre-feet per year by 2045 due to climate change,
+LADWP (2020) projected that over the next 25 years, average deliveries from the Los Angeles Aqueduct (LA Aqueduct) to the City would decline from the 1985-2014 median of 192,000 acre-feet per year to 184,200 acre-feet per year by 2045 due to climate change.
+Other studies in the literature suggest the timing of runoff may also be altered by climate change which could influence the management of surface water used for recharge in the future.
+It is not known how this will affect the groundwater balance.

-Given the model uncertainty and different methods, the BCM and LADWP runoff predictions are comparable, with the LADWP models predicting less reduction in runoff due to climate change

-(approximately 8,000 ac-ft vs. 27,000 ac-ft in the BCM).
+Given the model uncertainty and different methods, the BCM and LADWP runoff predictions are comparable, with the LADWP models predicting less reduction in runoff due to climate change (approximately 8,000 ac-ft vs. 27,000 ac-ft in the BCM).
 It is important to note that the portion of the watershed in the two modelling exercises were different.
-LADWP did not include runoff in the Tri-Valley management areas, but both models included the Sierra Nevada portion of the contributing area where the bulk of runoff occurs.
+LADWP did not assess runoff in the Tri-Valley management areas, but both models included the Sierra Nevada portion of the contributing area where the bulk of runoff occurs.